weebitjolly/CS625-Classwork-and-Assignments/HW5-report.md

 ## Assignment HW5
 ## Date: 03/24/25

+link to the google colab where these visual were created: https://colab.research.google.com/drive/1wQig4G7FziJlTVUBhTbv3dRKzgAribFG#scrollTo=kUgTb-Ox_D4Q

 # Part 1: Chart Creation and Intial Analysis

 ## Chart 1:boxplot: Show the distributions of the urban and rural populations in 2000